scollins83/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 After ultimately tuning the feature extraction, my best classifier got up to .9927 accuracy.
-On earlier versions of the classifier, I had to filter out false positives from my heatmap because the accuracy of the classifier wasn't as good.
-Often lower confidence 'hits' had would show up as a lower heatmap 'hit' than higher confidence areas, so filtering them out using the `apply_threshold` function in line 527 and 535 in `vehicle_detection.py`.
-However, once the classifier improved, I really wasn't getting any lower confidence hits anymore, so I was able to set the threshold to 0 and technically disable that function (I included the value as a configuration value, just in case I wanted to run it with different types of classifiers in the future).
-From there, I created my bounding boxes for cars being detected using scipy image measurements labels (`vehicle_detection.py` line 602).

-Last but not least, in order to stabilize the images over frames in a video and to try to track multiple cars, I also implemented a Vehicle and VehicleTracker in `vehicle.py`.
+In order to stabilize the images over frames in a video and to try to track multiple cars, I also implemented a Vehicle and VehicleTracker in `vehicle.py`.
 In that, I track vehicles over a set history (which is set at 5 in `vehicle_detection.py` line 845).